nym/avatarpicker/README.md

 ## TODO:
-[X] Build out first view with cra, that is the form route for /edit [ ] Add in test for that
+[X] Build out first view with cra, that is the form route for /edit [ ] Add in test for /edit
 [X] Create Picture Picker component
-[ ] Get Picture Picker working with dummy data in cypress [ ] Write test
-[ ] Setup state for saving data based on dummy data spec [ ] Setup helpers for unsplash-react
+[X] Setup state for saving data based on dummy data spec [X] Setup helpers for unsplash-react
-[ ] Setup tests for unsplash-react and dummy in data responses [ ] Create view for seeing the profile in view mode, with an edit button so it’s easy to switch between [ ] Add tests for view mode
+[X] Create view for seeing the profile in view mode, with an edit button so it’s easy to switch between [X] Run pretify against code
-[ ] Review work
-[ ] Run pretify against code
+[ ] Add tests for view mode
+[ ] Get Picture Picker working with dummy data in cypress [ ] Add in test for /edit

 ### Planned Features:
-[X] Form with Name Input, Surname Input, and Preferred Topic [ ] Preferred Topic Dropdown Component
+[X] Form with Name Input, Surname Input, and Preferred Topic [X] Preferred Topic Dropdown Component
 [X] Image Viewer & Accept/Reject Component
 [x] SetupProfileForm Component
-[ ] Profile Component
+[X] Profile Component
 [X] CRUD State management for user
-[ ] Unsplash Helpers with unsplash-react
+[X] Unsplash Helpers with unsplash-react